neoking89/owlsight/README.md

     - prompt_retry_on_error: Whether to prompt before retrying on error.
 Set this to True to avoid direct Python code execution on error!, Options: False, True, Type: OptionType.TOGGLE
     - prompt_code_execution: Whether to prompt before executing code.
 Set this to True to avoid direct Python code execution!, Options: False, True, Type: OptionType.TOGGLE
     - track_model_usage: Show metrics, which tracks GPU/CPU usage, amount of generated words and responsetime of model, Options: False, True, Type: OptionType.TOGGLE
-    - extra_index_url: Additional URL for package installation.
-Useful for example when installing packages from private repositories, Type: OptionType.EDITABLE
+    - extra_index_url: Additional URL for Python package installation.
+Useful for example when installing python packages (through pip) from private repositories, Type: OptionType.EDITABLE
   - model settings:
     - back: Return to previous menu
     - model_id: Model identifier or path.
 The most important parameter in the configuration, as this will load the model to be used, Type: OptionType.EDITABLE